RafaelBarbosatec/flutter_robot/README.md

 The robot will try load all ImageProvider present in the widget tree.

-If you need load a asset diferrent of ImageProvider you can do override of method `onLoadAssets` and do it there.
+If you need load a asset diferrent of ImageProvider you can do override of method `onLoadAssets` and do it there using `loadImageProvider`.

-To load assets manually you can call `await loadAsyncImageProvider(ImageProvider provider);`;
+To load assets manually during the test you can call `loadAsyncImageProvider`;

 ## Golden files of example tests